emilyhorsman/react-from-scratch/Part0.md

 This procedurally written function allows us to think of the rest of our example in a declarative fashion.
 Let’s get into how we do that.

+The simplest example is the avatar.
+It has a collection of properties (also known as “props”), but no children.
+Computer science dorks might think of this as a “leaf node”?
+Something like that.

 ```js
 function Avatar(actor) {